Hot Mikado: Off West End

+Later productions

 Craig Revel Horwood directed, and Sarah Travis music directed, a successful production of Hot Mikado at the Watermill Theatre in England in 2006, which was revived there in 2009, followed by a tour.

 Starlight Theatre in San Diego, California produced the show in 2006, directed and choreographed by Carlos Mendoza, with music direction and choreography by Parmer Fuller.

 In 2010, the New Repertory Theatre of Watertown, Massachusetts mounted a production, as did Drury Lane Oakbrook Terrace Theatre in Illinois.